nGabit/CO2-THz-efficiency/README.md

-This code reads the HDF5 file and uses specific variables( Electric Fields) to calculate conversion efficiency for 2D Model.
+This code reads the HDF5 file and uses specific variables( Electric Fields) to calculate conversion efficiency for 2D Model in Julia

 # Access specific datasets in the terminal
 using Pkg